mdsol/rack_content_type_default/README.md

 Rack::ContentTypeDefault is a tiny piece of middleware that sets default `CONTENT-TYPE:` header when it isn't present for specific requests.
 It checks if a content type is set and does not override the existing one.
 The options allow you to specify the request methods and the content type to be set.
-The options also allow you to set a default content type only on select paths.
-In addition, the options allow  you to set content type to to application/xml or application/json if possible based on the path.
+The options also allow you to set content type only for requests with certain paths.
+In addition, the options allow  you to set content type to application/xml or application/json if possible based on the path.

 The code has been copied and adapted from https://gist.github.com/tstachl/6264249